BartMassey/chomp/chomp.md

 - Several of your library functions should fail under certain conditions.
 (For example, creating a board with a width or height larger than the maximum should fail.)
-Use `assert!` to deal with such situations.
+Use `assert!` to deal with such situations, or return a `Result` that can be checked.

-- Your "find a winning move" function should return an `Option`, since there may not be a winning move.
+- Your `winning_move` function should return some kind of `Option`, since there may not be a winning move.

 ## Requirements